- + 54Images

+54Images

-Driving modes: This EV uses a single-speed transmission and driving characteristics can be toggled via these modes - Eco, Eco+, Comfort and Sport.
+Hyundai Kona Electric Driving Modes: It uses a single-speed transmission and driving characteristics can be toggled via these modes: Eco, Eco+, Comfort and Sport.
 There are paddles behind the steering wheel to control the level of regenerative braking too.

-Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage and a rear camera as well as a tyre pressure monitoring system It also has a virtual engine sound system to warn pedestrians of the silent EV.
+Hyundai Kona Electric Safety: Hyundai has equipped the Kona Electric with six airbags, vehicle stability management, electronic stability control, hill assist control, disc brakes on all four wheels, ISOFIX child seat anchorage, and a rear camera as well as a tyre pressure monitoring system It also has a virtual engine sound system to warn pedestrians of the silent EV.